sabaton-rs/sabaton-mw/src/doc/doc.md

                 };
 ```

+Please refer to the following link to see an example implementation for subscribibg a topic: https://github.com/sabaton-rs/demo_sub/blob/be46d6cff83434a5ab1e4d27e80b0b067105b54c/src/lib.rs#L18

 # <div style="color:red">2.
 Creating your own topic library crate </div>

 1. Add `cdds_derive` crate into your Cargo.toml file.